dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 - `NSP`: Container for games.
 Can hold the base, updates, and dlc.
 It has to be extracted and installe by title manager like Tinfoil.
 This is similar to the CIA format in 3DS, which you would then install using title manager like BigBlueMenu (BBB)
 - `NSZ`: A compressed format for NSP.
 NSZ files are typically 400MB less than NSP.
 It require installation via Installation Package Manager such as `Tinfoil`, `Goldbrew`, or `allos`.
 - `XCI`: Container for games.
 May be distributed as `trimmed XCI` which strip off all the empty/unused blocks in the storage.
 For example, for a flash cartridge with 32GB storage, if the game is only using 8GB, then the `trimmed XCI` will remove the remaining unused 24GB, and the final file size would be 8GB.
 This container is least compatible and difficult to work with to inject any updates or dlc.
 Recommend to use NSP instead. `XCI` can only be mounted as-is in SXOS (not Atmosphere), without needing further installation from the Switch via Installer Manager.

+**Other**
+- `Horizon OS`: Official Nintendo stock bootloader.
+Booting via this bootloader WILL always check for fuse count, and blow it to match the installed firmware.
+This is why unpatched Switch user need to make sure autoRCM is ON.
+- autoRCM:

 ## Comparing with 3DS Scene